Setup an Amazon CloudFront distribution with SSL, custom domain and S3

 - Click ‘Create Bucket’.
-Choose a globally unique bucket name.
+Choose a globally unique bucket name and AWS region.

-- Untick “Block all public access”, since we want our static website accessible from the outside.
+- Untick “Block all public access” and confirm it, since we want our static website accessible from the internet.

 - That’s it, you don’t need anything else in this menu and can click ‘Create bucket’.